thejsway/thejsway/manuscript/chapter04.md

 * It shows `"Buzz"` instead if the number is divisible by 5 and not by 3.

-When it's done, improve it so that it shows `"FizzBuzz"` instead of numbers divisible both by 3 and by 5.
+When it's done, improve it so that the program shows `"FizzBuzz"` instead for numbers divisible both by 3 and by 5.

 > This exercise has [many, many solutions](http://www.tomdalling.com/blog/software-design/fizzbuzz-in-too-much-detail/).
 It's a [job interview classic](http://imranontech.com/2007/01/24/using-fizzbuzz-to-find-developers-who-grok-coding/) that a significant number of candidates fail.
 Try your best!